S-Abdelnabi/Fact-Saboteurs/kgat/retrieval/readme.md

 - This step first replaces the original evidence with the attack evidence.
 This is done for all top-5 evidence sentences.
 Then it runs the retrieval.
 - *retrieval_file_orig* is the no-attack retrieval, under *preattack_retrieval_formatted* data directory.
 - *retrieval_file_orig_attacked* is the attack output, formatted in the same way as KGAT, under *attacks_out_formatted* data directory.
-- The output of *process_data_replace.py* is the retrieval after the attack, used further in the verification step, under *postattack_retrieval* data directory.
+- The output of *process_data_replace.py* is the retrieval after the attack, used further in the verification step, found under *postattack_retrieval* data directory.